coreysmccall/WeddingLEDBracelet/README.md

 # WeddingLEDBracelet
-Hardware information and firmware for Allison's LED Wedding Bracelet
+Hardware information and firmware for a wedding-themed LED Bracelet.

 ![PCB](images/PCB.png)